-Is there a central heating system in your property?
-(Note: a a) partial central heating system is one which does not heat all the main rooms of the property - the main living room, the bedroom(s), the hall and the bathroom).
-If you have answered yes or partial - what kind of central Electric storage heating heating is there?
-(Examples: gas-fired, solid fuel, electric storage heating, gas warm air).
-If you have answered yes, please answer the three questions below: (i) When was your central heating system or partial central Unknown heating system installed? (ii) Do you have a maintenance contract for the central No heating system?
-If you have answered yes, please give details of the company with which you have a maintenance contract: (iii) When was your maintenance agreement last renewed?
-00 (Please provide the month and year).
-8. Energy Performance Certificate Does your property have an Energy Performance Certificate No which is less than 10 years old?
-Issues that may have affected your property 9.
-Has there been any storm, flood, fire or other structural Yes a) damage to your property while you have owned it?
-If you have answered yes, is the damage the subject of any No outstanding?
-Are you aware of the existence of asbestos in your b) Yes property?
-10. Please select which services are connected to your property (i) Gas or Liquid Petroleum Gas Nο a) (ii) Water Mains or Private Water Supply: Mains Supply Scottish Water If you have answered Yes, who is the supplier: (iii) Electricity: Yes If you have answered Yes, who is the supplier: SSE (iv) Mains Drainage: Yes If you have answered Yes, who is the supplier: Local Authority (v) Telephone: No (vi) Cable TV or Satellite: No (vii) Broadband: No b) Is there a septic tank system at your property?
-No (i) Do you have appropriate consents for the discharge from your septic tank?
+gas If you have answered yes, please answer the three questions below: i) When was your central heating system or partial central heating system installed?
+1992 (ii) Do you have a maintenand ce contract for the cen tral heating system?
+Yes If you have answered yes, please give details of the company w you have a maintenance contract: british gas (iii) When was your maintena (Please provide the month ar newed? november 2022 8.
+Energy Performance Certificate Does your property have an I than 10 years old?
+Energy Performance C Sertificate which is less No 9.
+Issues that may have affected your property a.
+Has there been any storm, flood, fire or other structural dama property while you have owned it? tural damage to the No If you have answered yes, is insurance claim? the damage the subject ct of any outstanding b.
+Are you aware of the existence of asbestos in your property?
+No If you have answered yes, please give details: 10.
+Services a.
+Please tick which services are connected to your property and give details of the supplier: Services Connected Supplier Gas or liquid petroleum gas Yes british gas Water mains or private water supply Yes Scottish Water Electricity Yes ovo Mains drainage Yes Local Authority